brokkr/poca/README.md

 As for user interface and design, Poca is intended to be a powerful and easy-to-use podcast tool rather than pre-molded podcast package.
-This leaves extensive options in the hands of the user, including id3 tagging, cronjob compatibility, error logging prefs, etc.
+This leaves extensive options in the hands of the user, including id3 tagging, cronjob compatibility, logging prefs, etc.

 ###Installing
 To install to simply do